+Contributions.
 The main merits of SA3 are listed as follows.
-The novelty of our work is that it combines semantic analysis with statistical modeling for exploit code attribution analysis.
-Semantic analysis is used to extract the semantic-binding code with certain malicious intent.
-Statistical features can help capture the "whole" view of a packet from macroscopic point.
+To our knowledge, our approach is the first work to make exploit code attribution analysis by combining semantic analysis with statistical analysis.
+Semantic analysis is used for extracting the semantic-binding code with certain malicious intent.
+Statistical features can help to capture the "whole" view of a packet from macroscopic point.
 These two different views complement each other.
-Our evaluation shows that our analysis result is better than purely statistical approach, which also refutes the conclusion of "impossibility of modeling polymorphic shellcode [12]" in some degree.
+Our evaluation shows that our analysis result is better than purely statistical approach, which also refutes the conclusion of "impossibility of modeling polymorphic shellcode [11]" in some degree.

 The rest of this paper is organized as follows.
-First, we introduce the related work in Section 2.
-Then, we formalize the problem in Section 3.
-Next, we present our approach SA^3 in Section 4, followed by the detailed introduction of semantic module and statistical module in Sections 5 and 6.
-In Section 7, we evaluate our approach by experiment and discuss about the advantages and disadvantages of our method.
-Finally, we conclude the paper in Section 8.
+First of all, we formalize the problem in Section 2.
+Next we show our approach SA3 in Section 3, followed by evaluation in Section 4.
+Then we introduce the related work in Section 5.
+Finally, we conclude the paper in Section 6.